 Located on a 150-acre site in west Tacoma, the Tacoma Campus houses 31 buildings including a computer center, learning resource center, art gallery, gymnasium, student center, children's center, auditorium and bookstore.
-The Tacoma-Pierce County area, gateway to the Cascade and Olympic mountain ranges, offers residents and visitors a wealth of cultural and recreational opportunities.
+The Tacoma-Pierce County area, located on Puget Sound and between the Cascade and Olympic mountain ranges, offers residents and visitors a wealth of cultural and recreational opportunities.
 The city of Seattle is located 35 miles north of Tacoma.